Goa Travel Guide 2022: How To Travel Within Goa, Clothing, and Safety Tips

 If you plan in any other months, you will find the sun too hot or too much humidity in the area which makes traveling in Goa miserable for the visitors.

 Summer is absolutely the worst time to visit Goa but the monsoon period is great for exploring the natural side of Goa.
-At this time, Arabian Sea becomes dangerous and the beaches become inaccessible to the visitors.
+At this time, the Arabian Sea becomes dangerous and the beaches become inaccessible to visitors.

-However, if you want to enjoy the waterfalls, lagoons, national parks, etc. in Goa, then monsoon is a good time to visit.
+However, if you want to enjoy the waterfalls, lagoons, national parks, etc. in Goa, then the monsoon is a good time to visit.
 Do remember that beach shacks, huts, and several water activities are not operational at this time.